IMAU-oceans/Climber/how_to_run_on_lorenz.md

 <code>-n</code> stands for the number of threads for OpenMP parallelisation, only with parallel job_type.

 Now automatically a directory <code>OUTDIR16</code> is created with all needed <code>.nml</code> files containing general parameters like the number of simulation years <code>nyears</code> in <code>control.nml</code> or the number of ocean layers <code>nlayers</code> in <code>ocn_par.nml</code>.
 Also the executable <code>climber.x</code> is copied here as well as directories <code>input</code>, <code>maps</code> and <code>restart</code> containing needed data files.
 Finally a job script is created called: <code>job.submit</code>.
-This script does not contain the correct #SBATCH keywords yet.
+This script does not contain the correct <code>#SBATCH </code>keywords yet.
 I (Michael Kliphuis) will change the <code>job_climber</code> python script later such that they will be correct.
-For now please modify the python script yourself with
+For now please modify the python script yourself by opening it with an editor.
+Probably the easiest editor to use on Lorenz is **nano**.
+Also **vi** can be used but it has a steeper learning curve.
+Simply edit the file by typing:

+    nano job_climber

+or

+    vi job_climber

+Then make sure that the script looks like this:

+    #!/bin/bash

+    #SBATCH --job-name=climb16
+    #SBATCH --output=./out.out
+    #SBATCH --error=./out.err
+    #SBATCH --time=120:00:00
+    #SBATCH -n 16

+    module load cdo
+    module load netCDF/Intel/4.9.2
+    module load mpi/2021.3.0
+    module load compiler/2021.3.0

+    echo "startdate is: "
+    echo `date`

+    export GMON_OUT_PREFIX=.//gmon

+    ulimit -s unlimited
+    ulimit -v unlimited
+    ulimit -a

+    srun ./climber.x ./

+    echo "enddate is: "
+    echo `date`

+After this you can start the run on 16 cores by typing:

+    sbatch job.submit

+To check if your job is running type:

+    squeue

+If you want to kill the job with e.g. jobid 123456 type:

+    scancel 123456

+to check more information about the job, for instance where it was submitted from (WorkDir) type:

+    scontrol show job 123456